princeton-ddss/minhash/README.md

 duckdb -unsigned
 ```

-After loading the extension by the file path, you can use the functions provided by the extension (in this case, `minhash()`).
+After loading the extension by the file path, you can use the functions provided by the extension (in this case, `minhash(string, ngram_width, band_count, band_size, seed)`).

 ```sql
 LOAD './build/debug/extension/minhash/minhash.duckdb_extension';